The Face of Evil: Plot

-The Fourth Doctor, travelling alone in the TARDIS, arrives on a jungle planet and encounters Leela, a savage from the local tribe, who denounces him as the Evil One of fable among her people.
-She has been exiled from her tribe, the Sevateem, for profaning their god Xoanon who is kept prisoner by the Evil One and his followers, the Tesh, beyond a black wall.
-He speaks to them through the tribe's shaman, Neeva.
-The Doctor finds a sophisticated sonic disruptor, which creates the force field that keeps creatures from attacking the village.
-The Sevateem will launch an attack on the domain of the Tesh to free their god, led by the combative Andor who suspects Neeva of being a false prophet.
+The Fourth Doctor, traveling alone in the TARDIS, arrives on a jungle planet and encounters Leela, a savage from the local tribe, the Sevateem.
+The tribe denounces the Doctor as the Evil One who imprisoned their god Xoanon and keeps him captive with the help of the Tesh.
+Xoanon speaks to the tribe through their shaman, Neeva.
+The Sevateem plan to launch an attack on the domain of the Tesh to free their god.
+Leading the attack is the combative Andor, who suspects Neeva of being a false prophet.

-In Neeva's holy tent, the Doctor inspects the ancient tribal relics, artifacts from an Earth survey expedition.
+In Neeva's shrine, the Doctor inspects the ancient tribal relics, artifacts from an Earth survey expedition.
 He finds a transceiver used by Neeva to hear the commands of Xoanon.
 It speaks with the Doctor's own voice, conveying exhilaration on hearing the Doctor that "At last we are here.
 At last I shall be free of us."
-The Doctor tells some of the tribe the Sevateem are the descendants of a “survey team” which left a Starfall Seven Earth colony ship.

-The Doctor and Leela arrive at a clearing beyond which, carved into a mountain nearby, is a depiction of the Doctor's face.
+The Doctor and Leela arrive at a clearing and see a depiction of the Doctor's face carved into a nearby mountain.
 The Doctor cannot recall why his likeness would be there.
 They notice a figure in a space suit in the “mouth” entrance and follow it through a projection of a wall.
-Beyond is a rocket, which the Doctor recalls as belonging to the Mordee Expedition, his memory of earlier events now returning.
-Xoanon has detected the Doctor nearby, and when he reaches the ship the god-creature is both ecstatic that "We are here" while also manically pledging that "We must destroy us."
+Beyond is a rocket, which the Doctor then recalls as belonging to the Mordee Expedition.
+The attack of the Sevateem against the Tesh fails badly, killing half the Sevateem, including Andor.
 The Doctor and Leela meet three representatives of the Tesh, who serve and worship Xoanon.
-The Doctor deduces both Sevateem and Tesh are descendants of the same crew from the Mordee Expedition, with the Tesh (or technicians) involved in the same deadly eugenics exercise as the Sevateem (or survey team).
-The invisible creatures that attacked the Sevateem are part of the same deranged scheme: Xoanon is a computer, designed to think independently.
+The Doctor deduces both Sevateem and Tesh are descendants of the same crew from the Mordee Expedition, with the Tesh (technicians) involved in the same deadly eugenics exercise as the Sevateem (survey team).
 The Doctor had once repaired Xoanon but forgot to wipe his personality print from the data core, leaving the computer with a split personality.
-The Doctor, speaking as Xoanon with the communicator, instructs Neeva to tell Calib, who is now tribal leader, to lead the Sevateem survivors through the face in the mountain.
+The Doctor, speaking as Xoanon with the communicator, instructs Neeva to tell the Sevateem survivors to go through the face in the mountain.
 With Leela keeping guard and holding the Tesh at bay, the Doctor ventures into the computer room of the ship to confront Xoanon.
-When Xoanon refuses to shut itself down, it channels a vicious mental assault at the Doctor, causing him to collapse, while Xoanon booms: "Who am I?"
+When Xoanon refuses to shut itself down, it channels a vicious mental assault at the Doctor, causing him to collapse.